 One of the ways you can know if you need an upgrade is to check if your appliances are running at full capacity.
 If they aren’t, then it might be due to a faulty electrical panel, and the circuits might be overloaded.
 If that isn’t the case, then your panel is outdated, and your current electric amps can’t cope with your home’s electrical demands, making an upgrade necessary.

 Consider an upgrade to your electrical panel if you plan on adding new appliances.
 Similarly, a home addition will demand more electricity so an upgrade might be necessary.

 Turn to Handyman Connection of Boise for your home improvement needs.
 We are your number one provider of electrical and remodeling services.
-Give us a call at (208) 268-0088, or fill out our contact form to request a free estimate.
+Give us a call at (208) 268-0088, or fill out our contact form to request an estimate.